zakirsajib/The-Frontlash/README.md

 * Tested up to: 5.0.2
 * Stable tag: 1.0.0
 * License: GNU General Public License v2 or later
-* License URI: LICENSE

 ## Descriptions
-A starter theme called FrontLash.
+A starter theme underscores is used to developed this WordPress theme called FrontLash.

 ## Style Index
-Style Index has Two shortcodes.
+#### Style Index has Two shortcodes.

 1. Shortcode is for Values/Category
 2. Shortcode is for Brands

-The shortcodes are used in style index page.
+#### The shortcodes are used in style index page.
 They are following format:

 For Values use: `[frontlashstyleindex]`
 For Brands use: `[frontlashstyleindexresults]`

-To populate values and brands, go to:
+#### To populate values and brands, go to:

 Appearance -> Theme Settings -> Style Index.
 Click Add button to add.

 ## Fonts